 How to Apply:

-Applications to the Graduate School can be obtained from the Graduate School, University of Massachusetts, Amherst, MA 01003 U.S.A., or downloaded or submitted online via the Graduate School Website.
-The University requires submission of GRE scores and letters of recommendation along with a completed application form for admission.
+Applications to the Graduate School should be submitted online via the Graduate School Website.
+The University requires submission of letters of recommendation along with a completed application form for admission.
 International students are required to submit the English proficiency test scores such as TOEFL or the International English Language Testing System (IELTS) along with their application.
-Applications should be sent directly to the Graduate School, NOT to the Plant & Soil Science Program.
-Graduate applications that specify interest in Plant & Soil Sciences Graduate Program will then be forwarded to the Plant & Soil Sciences program by the Graduate School.
-These applications will then be reviewed by a Plant and Soil Sciences Graduate Admissions/Policy committee to judge whether the qualifications of the student are acceptable to the program.
+Graduate applications that specify interest in Plant & Soil Sciences Graduate Program will bereviewed by a Plant and Soil Sciences Graduate Admissions/Policy committee to judge whether the qualifications of the student are acceptable to the program.
 The Program will then recommend acceptance or non-acceptance, but only the Graduate School can accept a student.
 The Graduate School application fee must be paid before an application can be reviewed.

 Ph.D. students generally receive up to five years of financial support in a combination of research and teaching assistantships and fellowships.
 M.S. students sometimes receive teaching or research assistantships, but not guaranteed.
 Students are encouraged to seek support from several other sources as well.
 Prospective students who receive full-funding or scholarship from outside agencies, governments, etc. are highly encouraged to apply as their funding makes them desirable.
 Both the teaching and research assistantships carry a waiver of tuition for the student.